Powers of Finance and General Purposes Committee

 6.1 To ensure that satisfactory procedures are in force for implementing the Health and Safety Policy.

-6.2 To ensure that satisfactory procedures are in force for school visits.
+6.2 To ensure that satisfactory procedures are in force for school visits and to receive an annual report concerning school visits

 6.3 To keep under review and ensure compliance with the requirements of environmental legislation.